Champions League oficial Resultados en directo y Fantasy

 2005 final highlights: Liverpool 3-3 Milan (3-2 pens)

-Man United 1-1 aet Chelsea (2008, Man United win 6-5 on pens)
+Manchester United 1-1 aet Chelsea (2008, United win 6-5 on pens)

 "I played well in the game, scored a goal, and then missed the penalty [in the shoot-out]," remembered Cristiano Ronaldo of the 2008 final in Moscow.
 "It would have been the worst day of my life."
-'CR7' put the Red Devils in front in the first all-English final, only for Frank Lampard to level before the break.
-Ronaldo failed to convert his penalty, but John Terry's miss cancelled it out, United going on to prevail 6-5 in sudden death.
+Indeed, 'CR7' put the Red Devils in front in the first all-English final, only for Frank Lampard to level before the break.
+Ronaldo failed to convert his penalty, but John Terry's subsequent miss cancelled it out, United going on to prevail 6-5 in sudden death.

 2008 final highlights: Manchester United 1-1 Chelsea (6-5 pens)

-Barcelona 2-0 Man.
-United (2009)
+Barcelona 2-0 Manchester United (2009)

 2009 final highlights: Barcelona 2-0 Manchester United